chenkennt/SignalRSample/README.md

 ![signalr4](resources/signalr4.png)

 1. DNS and public IP, this is the public address of the service.
-Azure SignalR Service uses 5001 port, you can use `<DNS>:5001` (also shown as host name) to connect to the service.
+Azure SignalR Service uses 5001 port, so you can use `<DNS>:5001` (which also shown in host name) to connect to the service.

 2. Primary key and secondary key.
 This is the key you can use to authenticate with the service.
-When using SignalR service, your application server authenticates with service using this access keys.
+When using SignalR service, your application server authenticates with service using these access keys.
 Clients will authenticate with service using a different way (JWT, will be discussed later in this article).

 ### Update Web Chat Room to use Azure SignalR Service

-Now let's update the chat room sample to use Azure SignalR Service.
+Then let's update the chat room sample to use Azure SignalR Service.

 The code is already at master branch, checkout this branch (`git checkout master`) and let's see what're the differences.